just-Smidge/Tokyo-Meow/README.md

 File name: Simp1e-Tokyo-Night.tar.xz

 ### Icons: <a href="https://www.pling.com/p/1187019">DarK</a>
-⚠︎download this file normaly, do not let pling auto install⚠︎ click download and select the file
+⚠️download this file normaly, do not let pling auto install⚠️ click download and select the file

 once downloaded cd into the location of the file